-Consolidating Federal Loans with a Private Lender
+Refinancing Federal Loans with a Private Lender

 Going this route is the only way to get lower interest rates on your federal student loans.
 That being said, this option is definitely not for everyone.
 By consolidating with a private lender you give up the perks that come with a federal loan.
-These include income based repayment plans and public service student loan forgiveness.
+These include income-based repayment plans and public service student loan forgiveness.
 If you think that there is any chance that you will need these government perks, it is probably best to keep your loans with the federal government.

 Options for Private Student Loans

 The Federal Government – If you are thinking about going this route, you are very clever.
 Turning a private loan into a loan with federal perks would be great, unfortunately it cannot be done.
-If you have a private loan, there is no way to convert it into a federal loan.
+If you have a private loan, there is no way to easily convert it into a federal loan.

 Private Lenders – This route is the easiest call.
 If you have a strong credit score and income, odds are pretty good that you will be able to lower you interest rate though refinancing.
 This is because you are much less of a credit risk now that you have a degree and job.
 Interest rates on private loans for borrowers who don’t have a degree or full-time work are usually pretty high, but it isn’t always a sure thing.
 Common refinance lenders include: SoFi, Laurel Road, and College Ave.

-There are many options for consolidation of Nelnet student loans.
+There are many options for Nelnet student loans.
 The most important thing is to evaluate all of the potential choices and to pick the one that works best for your personal situation.
 There really isn’t a one size fits all approach to loan consolidation.